 If qualitative factors are not deemed sufficient to conclude that the fair value of the reporting unit more likely than not exceeds its carrying value, then a one-step approach is applied in making an evaluation.
 The evaluation utilizes multiple valuation methodologies, including a market approach (market price multiples of comparable companies) and an income approach (discounted cash flow analysis).
 The computations require management to make significant estimates and assumptions, including, among other things, selection of comparable publicly traded companies, the discount rate applied to future earnings reflecting a weighted average cost of capital, and earnings growth assumptions.
+The Partnership believes the estimates and assumptions used in our impairment assessments are reasonable and based on available market information, but variations in any of the assumptions could result in materially different calculations of fair value and determinations of whether or not an impairment is indicated.
 A discounted cash flow analysis requires management to make various assumptions about future sales, operating margins, capital expenditures, working capital, and growth rates.
-If the evaluation results in the fair value of the reporting unit being lower than the carrying value, an impairment charge is recorded.
+Cash flow projections are derived from one year budgeted amounts plus an estimate of later period cash flows, all of which are determined by management.
+Subsequent period cash flows are developed for each reporting unit using growth rates that management believes are reasonably likely to occur.
+Under the guideline company method, the Partnership determined the estimated fair value of each of our reporting units by applying valuation multiples of comparable publicly-traded companies to each reporting unit's projected EBITDA and then averaging that estimate with similar historical calculations using a three year average.
+In addition, the Partnership estimated a reasonable control premium representing the incremental value of the reporting unit being lower than the carrying value, an impairment charge is recorded.

 Indefinite-lived intangible assets are composed of certain tradenames and liquor licenses which are not amortized but are evaluated for impairment annually or more frequently if events or changes occur that suggest an impairment in carrying value, such as a significant adverse change in the business climate.
 Indefinite-lived intangible assets are evaluated for impairment by comparing each asset's fair value to its book value.
-Management first determines qualitatively whether it is more likely than not that an indefinite-lived asset is impaired, then its fair value is determined by using the discounted cash flow model based on future revenues estimated to be derived in the use of the asset.
+Management first determines qualitatively whether it is more likely than not that an indefinite-lived asset is impaired.
+If management concludes that it is more likely than not that an indefinite-lived asset is impaired, then its fair value is determined by using the discounted cash flow model based on future revenues estimated to be derived in the use of the asset.